Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Introduction

 Work on multiple structural change models in the context of a system of multivariate equations is relatively scarce. \cite{Quintos1995, Quintos1997} considers a general time-varying structure for the reduced-rank matrix of a vector error correction model (VECM) so that both the cointegrating vector and the adjustment dynamics may change over time.
 Similarly, \cite{Seo1998} develops a test for changing cointegrating vectors and adjustment coefficients at a single unknown breakpoint. \cite{BaiLumsdaineStock1998} concentrate on dating and estimating a single structural break in vector autoregressions (VARs) and multiple equation cointegrating regressions. \cite{QuPerron2007} consider the restricted quasi-maximum likelihood estimation of and inference for multiple structural changes in a system of equations.
 A sequential break test can be used to determine the number of structural breaks.
-In related studies, \cite{EoMorley2015}, \cite{LiPerron2017}, and \cite{OkaPerron2018} extend the likelihood-based approach in several directions. \cite{EoMorley2015} propose confidence sets for the timing of structural break estimation in multiple equation regression models. \cite{LiPerron2017} introduces the concept of locally ordered breaks.
+In related studies, \cite{EoMorley2015}, \cite{LiPerron2017}, and \cite{OkaPerron2018} extend the likelihood-based approach in several directions.\footnote{\cite{EoMorley2015} propose confidence sets for the timing of structural break estimation in multiple equation regression models. \cite{LiPerron2017} introduce the concept of locally ordered breaks.
 They model structural breaks in systems of equations with a combination of integrated and stationary regressors, dealing with situations where the breaks cannot be separated by a positive fraction of the sample size. \cite{OkaPerron2018} highlight that the estimation of common breaks allows for a more precise detection of break dates in multivariate systems.
-They develop common break tests for this assumption.\footnote{In the following, a common break is defined as a point in time at which as least one coefficient from each equation is not restricted to be the same across two adjacent segments.}
+They develop common break tests for this assumption.
+A common break is defined as a point in time at which at least one coefficient from each equation is not restricted to be the same across two adjacent segments.}

 Recently, the model selection approach has been applied by \cite{Gao2019} and \cite{SafikhaniShojaie2020} to estimate change-points in a piece-wise stationary VARs.
 While the former study estimates the change-points for each equation separately, thereby decomposing the problem into smaller single-equation problems, the latter uses a fused LASSO penalty to deal with high-dimensional VAR systems.
-Additionally, \cite{QianSu2016a} apply the adaptive group fused LASSO estimator to estimate common breaks in panel data models.